LeamHall/conversationalCoding/Foundations.md

 # Foundations

-Package Foundation focuses on the foundational tasks of the language;
+The Foundation section focuses on the foundational tasks of the language;
 the building blocks.
 This is the one you should start with, and stick with, until you can do it fluently.
+When you're up to 80%, move on to the next task, but keep doing this one every couple of days until you have it right.

 Open your heart and mind to learning.
 Don't beat yourself up if you don't do everything perfectly the first time out.